Facial recognition touted as ‘user friendly’ system for airports

 “The technology works,” US Customs and Border Protection Commissioner Kevin McAleenan told reporters at an airport unveiling.

-Over time, officials say the biometric recognition system will allow a traveller´s face to eliminate the need for a boarding pass.
+Over time, officials say the biometric recognition system will allow a traveler’s face to eliminate the need for a boarding pass.

 “No more fumbling with your boarding pass when you have two carry-ons, maybe a kid, no more trying to find a QR code or trying the refresh your screen,” McAleenan said.